ahl27/froth/README.md

 - Use of R lists for internal arrays; arrays of bytes are not supported

 I've just started development, but this README will be updated as I get further in this project.
-So far I'm maybe 1/3rd of the way to a working first version.
+So far I'm maybe 80% of the way to a working first version.
 This will (likely) not be a 1:1 copy of Gforth, I think I'd rather have a forth implementation that is robust and works in R than one that exacly imitates existing Gforth.
 But...tbd.

 Implementation proceeds in the order that words are introduced in [the FORTH tutorial](https://www.forth.com/starting-forth/).
-So far I have implemented everything up to chapter 5, with a few exceptions mentioned below.
+So far I have implemented everything through chapter 8, with a few exceptions mentioned below.

 ## TODOs after finishing implementing the tutorial
 - FORGET word (will save this for last, definitions will currently overwrite previous ones)